arizvisa/pydbgeng/Document/Readme-Building.txt

-windbg will allow one to use the debugging api. unfortunately this library has only been developed/tested on WoW64. the x86 version of the debugging tools can be downloaded direct from microsoft at http://www.microsoft.com/whdc/devtools/debugging/installx86.mspx
+windbg will allow one to use the debugging api. unfortunately this library has only been developed/tested on WoW64. the x86 version of the debugging tools can be downloaded direct from microsoft at http://www.microsoft.com/whdc/devtools/debugging/installx86.mspx this will also contain the debugging engine api dlls.

 once getting the prerequisites, one will need the static libraries and the header files to link and compile with. in each of the installed directories